Looking for Military Schools or Boot Camps for Troubled Boys in Wheeling, West Virginia?

 At Treasure Coast Boys Academy, we keep boys physically active and challenged.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The summit of the program is a spectacular wilderness experience in the mountains of North Carolina during the last month of the boys’ residency.
 Whitewater rafting, hiking, camping, and other adventures illustrate that life can be simultaneously adventuresome and positive.

 While we hold individual, group, and family counseling in traditional settings, we know that most life-changing conversations tend to happen during outdoor activities and during ordinary situations.
-Counseling takes place frequently during the day, in all settings, through conversations with mentors during work or activities.
+Counseling takes place frequently during the day, in all settings, through conversations and mentoring during activities and group settings.
 We put great importance on mentorship, providing the boys with positive male role models during their enrollment with us.

 Our on-campus academy is in session year-round to give boys the chance to catch up on missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual boys.
 Boys from Wheeling, West Virginia quickly catch up on missed coursework or move ahead.